What is Purchase Order Funding & Trade Import Financing?

 What is Purchase Order Factoring?

-Purchase Order Financing or PO Funding Example: Walmart gives you a big purchase order for pet toys, but you don’t have enough money to even fulfill the order and buy the product from your Vietnamese manufacturer.
+Here is a purchase order financing example, Dollar General gives you a big purchase order for pet toys.
+Still, you don’t have enough money even to fulfill the order and buy the product from your Chinese or Vietnamese manufacturer.
 Bankers Factoring buys the toys for you or uses our credit to arrange terms with your supplier.
-Since you also plan to factor the subsequently created invoice with Bankers Factoring, we are happy to offer you purchase order financing.
-That is an example of Purchase Order (PO) Funding or Bankers Trade Import Financing with Invoice Factoring.
+Since you plan to factor the subsequently created invoice with Bankers Factoring, we are happy to offer you purchase order financing.
+That is an example of Purchase Order (PO) Funding or Bankers Trade Import Financing with Invoice Factoring to improve cash flow.

 The main difference is when each is utilized in the process.
-Invoice factoring is used after a business sells the goods or services.
+Invoice factoring is used after a business sells goods or services.
 PO financing, available only to businesses that sell physical goods, is used before you can generate a factorable invoice.
 Bankers Factoring has a Purchase Order Financing Analysis spreadsheet to analyze your deal to make sure it makes sense.

-PO funding rates can run from 1-3% per 30 days, with prorated pricing therafter.
+PO funding rates can run from 1-3% per 30 days, with prorated pricing thereafter.
 Pricing is based on the monies advanced or the funds used to buy finished product for you.
 A Vendor Guarantee is cheaper than using Cash Against Documents.

 What does PO Funding Cost?